 What we are doing

-Action Against Hunger has been present in Somalia since 1992 and our teams are working in five offices across the country.
-Last year we helped over 177,000 people.
+Action Against Hunger has been present in Somalia since 1992 and our teams are working in Puntland and in the capital of Mogadishu as well as in South Central Somalia, specifically the regions of Bakool, Nugaal, Benadir and Lower Shabelle.
+In 2016, we helped over 283,729 people across Somalia.

 Our top priorities for our emergency response to the crippling 2017 drought are to provide lifesaving treatment for severely malnourished children and to protect the health of vulnerable pregnant women and nursing mothers.